SimplyChark/book/chapters/1.typ

 Coffee is a metaphor for karma, or conditioned mind.
 If we reside in the karma then we're creating more cycling, stirring, conditioning while contracting into movement.
-We build worlds within the turbulence of stirring mind only to have impermanence show us futility.
+We build worlds within the turbulence of stirring mind only to have impermanence show us the inherent futility of doing so.
-Pointing out the nature of mind finally shows us an alternative.
+Pointing out the nature of mind finally reveals an alternative.

-Usually a practitioner initially accesses pointing out from an authentic lineage of awareness-realizers, whether directly in the face of other people or indirectly from dharma they've published.
+Usually a practitioner initially accesses pointing out from an authentic lineage of awareness-realizers, whether face-to-face or indirectly from dharma books and other published materials.
 Many teachers are constantly broadcasting this simple truth.
 We can find it laced throughout sadhanas (practices), mantras, and iconography like thangkas.
 Liberation upon seeing, like in the case of Dakini script, but also liberation upon hearing,